 - B&B?
 Consider posting your breakfast menu/ food

 - Camping?
-Consider advise on where to purchase essentials such as tents etc. IF you can, again try and negotiate with local businesses so you can promote an offer if customers use you as a referral.
+Consider advice on where to purchase essentials such as tents etc. IF you can, again try and negotiate with local businesses so you can promote an offer if customers use you as a referral.

-- Anything else that you offer or think is of value for guests.
+- Anything else that you offer, or think is of value for guests.

 Remember that following competitors is not a bad thing, keeping up to date with what they’re doing and even where they get most of their engagements from can help you form a strategy that works best for you and your business.